1Orsted1/Multi-Agent-based-Particle-Swarm-Optimization-PSO/README.md

 ## 🧠  To have in mind

-🧑🏽‍💻 The functionality still a bit sketchy, so once the project runs you must manually add the Particle agets with a *name* and their *initial population* i'll change this in the future.
+🧑🏽‍💻 The functionality still a bit sketchy, so once the project runs you must add manually every 'Particle' agents (with a *name* and their *initial population*( i'll change this in the future.

 ## Windows